 A down and dirty do-it-yourself home improvement blog.
 They’re still making a mess of things right now.
 So follow along and watch as they continue to overhaul their nest.
 Here’s a link to their projects.
 Love this house, btw.
 It’s old, it’s hard to remodel, and expensive to fix.
 But in the end, it’s going to be worth the sweat equity and money spent.

 Meet Kristen and her hubby El Granto.
 They are living in a converted storefront in Toronto, and have overcome challenges large and small during the conversion.
 They aren’t afraid to bang some nails, and empty a few cans of spray paint to breathe new life into pieces that the less creative would have sent to the trash bin.
-Check out their projects here.
-My favorite were the concrete countertops.
+My favorite project of theirs are the concrete countertops.